alex-dubrouski/java-test/README.md

 ```
 this test supposedly exhausts default FJPool which backs `stream().parallel()`.
 Also you might notice that for small collection custom approach is slower.
 This can be explained by the fact that
-there is an overhead to spawn custom FJPool, while default one starts with JVM.
+there is an overhead to spawn custom FJPool and new threads, while default one starts with JVM.